dbountouridis/siren/README.md

 At each iteration, each user decides to read a number of unique articles from those they are aware of.
 At the end of each iteration, the users’ preferences are updated.
 The article pool and the personalized recommendations are also updated at every iteration, while each article has a limited life-span.

-Under this model, we identify three main interacting components that SIREN’s interface gives control over:
-1. the articles (that translate to specific publishing habits)
-2. the users (the readers’ preferences and reading behavior)
-3. the recommendations (articles promoted to each user).

 ## 1. Usage